 The Q1 2017 New York Advanced Energy Group (NYAE) Stakeholder Breakfast took place on Thursday, March 23rd at the offices of Duane Morris where discussion leaders and attendees examined the topics of microgrids and critical infrastructure in the context of City public policy, infrastructure, the private sector, and beyond.

-On December 15, 2016, in New York City, Advanced Energy Group held its quarterly stakeholder breakfast.
-It was facilitated by founder and CEO, H.G.
-Chissell and covered the transportation sector from various perspectives.
-Phyllis Kessler of Duane Morris aptly put that the transportation sector has overtaken utilities as the number one producer greenhouse gases in the nation.
-She addressed issues ranging from the need to bulk up the electrical grid for vehicle charging stations to modernized and efficient transportation such as high speed ferries that run off of hydrogen fuel cells.
+On December 15, 2016, NYAE held its quarterly stakeholder breakfast, which covered the transportation sector from various perspectives.
+Phyllis Kessler of Duane Morris aptly put that the transportation sector has overtaken utilities as the number one producer greenhouse gases in the nation, bringing up issues ranging from the need to bulk up the electrical grid for vehicle charging stations to modernized and efficient transportation.

-On September 14, 2016, New York Advanced Energy hosted their quarterly Stakeholder Breakfast focused on Technology, Buildings and Distributed Generation Optimization.
-H.G.
-Chissell the Executive Director of New York Advanced Energy moderated the conversation.
-At its onset, the presentations by all the different panelists shed light on critical concerns within each of the sectors.
-From the different mechanisms that ConEdison is employing to push for the integration of distributed resources to data driven approaches for customer acquisition and real time results, the panelists addressed a host of issues that are critical in paving the future of distributed energy resources (DERs), a critical issue in New York City that houses a large number of buildings.
+On September 14, 2016, NYAE hosted its quarterly breakfast on Technology, Buildings and Distributed Generation Optimization.
+Discussion leaders shed light on critical concerns within sectors - from the different mechanisms that ConEdison is employing to push for the integration of distributed resources to data driven approaches for customer acquisition and real time results.